alokday007/alokday007/README.md

 - SARIMA(1,1,1)(1,1,1,12) forecasts that beat a naive-1 baseline at one-month horizon
 - Forecasts persisted to their own tables, exposed over a JSON API and charted with Plotly.js

-Currently generalising the forecasting pipeline across all six commodity group series.
+Currently paused.
+The deployed app forecasts from the last ingested FAO release, so the horizon trails the present date.
+The next step is generalising the forecasting pipeline across all six commodity group series.

 ---